karfas/BinanceFuturesAPI/BinanceFuturesAPI/docs/src/index.md

-# BinanceFuturesAPI.jl
+# BinanceFuturesAPI.jl Documentation

-Documentation for BinanceFuturesAPI.jl
+Welcome to the documentation for BinanceFuturesAPI.jl, a Julia package that provides a type-safe interface to the Binance USDT-M Futures API.

 ## Overview

-BinanceFuturesAPI.jl is a Julia package that provides a type-safe interface to the Binance USDT-M Futures API.
-The package is generated from the official Binance Futures API OpenAPI specification.
+BinanceFuturesAPI.jl is generated from the official Binance Futures API OpenAPI specification and provides a comprehensive interface to interact with the Binance Futures trading platform.

+## Features

+- Complete coverage of Binance USDT-M Futures API endpoints
+- Type-safe API interface
+- Automatic request signing for authenticated endpoints
+- WebSocket support for real-time data
+- Comprehensive error handling

 ## Installation

+To install BinanceFuturesAPI.jl, use Julia's package manager:

 ```julia
 using Pkg